erasys/backend-trial-task/README.md

 ## Password check API

 Implement an API in Node.js that provides an endpoint to check a password.
 The endpoint should allow to POST a password and respond with either a [204](https://httpstatusdogs.com/204-no-content) if the password is fine or with a [400](https://httpstatusdogs.com/400-bad-request) and a set of errors in case the password does not match the minimal password rules.
-Please consult the swagger documentation in _swagger.yml_ for the desired API structure.
+Please consult the swagger UI at https://erasys.github.io/backend-trial-task/ (browsing `swagger.yml`) for the desired API structure.

 ## Script for checking passwords